RocketPropelledTortoise/Translation/README.md

 - Document
 - Test

-A second package `lang_ui` is also in the pipes to provide an administration interface for all the strings
+A second package `translation-ui` is also in the pipes to provide an administration interface for all the strings